AzorianSolutions/netmin/README.md

 # Netmin

-A network access controller designed for freeRADIUS Mikrotik, and Cambium Networks solutions.
+A network access controller designed for freeRADIUS.

 ## Running the Application